MartinGeisse/grumpyrest/doc/concept.md

   coercion from number to string or from string to number will be done by default.
 An empty JSON object, empty JSON array, false, 0, null and missing fields are all different things that are not considered equal.
 If you want to bend these rules for specific types or fields, use an appropriate type for that which defines a relaxed mapping.
-  If you want to bend these rules for all of your JSON mapping, replace the built-in type adapters by your own which define a relaxed mapping.
+  If you want to bend these rules for all of your JSON mapping, replace the built-in converters by your own which define a relaxed mapping.

 ## What about performance?